-Healthcare department directors can work in a wide variety of locations, depending on their employer’s specialization.
+Health department directors can work in a wide variety of locations in healthcare, depending on their employer’s specialization.
 As a health director, you will often work out of an office, where you’re close enough to individual healthcare departments that you can communicate with other company representatives whenever necessary.

 Health or healthcare department directors might work in one or more of the following locations: hospitals, outpatient care facilities, inpatient care facilities, emergency medical clinics, nursing homes, private physicians offices, and long-term adult care facilities.